oborys/report_collab_bot/README.md

 For sent information to your server/localhost, create [Webhook](https://developer.cisco.com/learning/tracks/devnet-express-cloud-collab-it-pro/creating-spark-bots-itp/collab-spark-botl-itp/step/4)

-For testing on localhost, you can use [ngrok](https://ngrok.com/download) After installing it open new terminal window and run the command
+For testing on localhost, you can use [ngrok](https://ngrok.com/download) After installing ngrok open **new terminal window** and run the command
 ```
 ngrok http 56733
 ```
 ![](img/ngrok.png)

+####Do not close this terminal window, since the app needs it to redirect webhooks to your localhost.

 **Сopy and paste url in file [app/views.py](app/views.py) variable `webhookUrl`**